MdNawrose/Codeforces/README.md

 # Codeforces
-Solution to a number of Codeforces Problems solved in C and C++
+Solution to a number of Codeforces Problems solved in C and C++ programing language.